Diagnosis and Treatment of Bladder Cancer

 At Mount Sinai, we work closely with you to develop a treatment plan customized to your needs that takes into consideration: your age, medical history, and overall health; the type, location, grade and stage of your cancer; your expectations for the course of the disease; your preferences and tolerance for certain procedures.

 Low grade, superficial bladder cancers are generally manageable and not fatal.
 These tumors can be removed using a resectoscope (a narrow, lighted tube with a cutting instrument).
 However, superficial tumors can recur frequently, especially in stage TIS and T1 bladder cancer.
 Because there is such a high rate of reoccurrence, these patients will be monitored closely by a urologist (through periodic cytoscopies and urinalyses).
 If the rate of reoccurrence is determined to be excessively high, intravesical chemotherapy (the use of a catheter to deliver medicine directly into the bladder to destroy existing tumors or prevent new ones from developing) may be recommended.
 For low grade tumors, the recommended medication is often a chemotherapeutic agent, such as mitomycin.
-High grade tumors are more commonly treated with BCH (Bacillus Calmette-Guerin), an immunotherapeutic vaccine.
+High grade tumors are more commonly treated with BCG (Bacillus Calmette-Guerin), an immunotherapeutic vaccine.

 Radical cystectomy (removal of the bladder) is the standard approach to the management of patients with muscle invasive bladder cancer.
 In men, the prostate is removed along with the bladder; in women, the urethra, uterus, fallopian tubes, ovaries, and anterior vaginal wall are removed.
 In some cases cancer can be removed while preserving healthy tissue and bladder function using nerve-sparing surgery and a combined modality approach.
 This includes a partial cystectomy, TURBT, chemotherapy and/or radiation.
 Cystectomies and partial cystectomies can be performed via minimally invasive laparoscopic procedures.

-Our team is led by Dr. Simon Hall, Chairman of the Department of Urology at Mount Sinai.
 We perform advanced reconstructive procedures following radical cystectomies such as continent diversions to create new bladders (neobladders) from sections of the small intestine.

 Approximately 25 percent of patients are diagnosed initially with metastatic bladder cancer (cancer that has spread).
 Chemotherapy is prescribed most commonly following surgery for high grade tumors or for those that have spread.
 For some, chemotherapy is administered prior to surgery to shrink a tumor for more effective results.
 For other patients, chemotherapeutic agents may be delivered directly to the bladder during surgery.
 Our physicians have the advanced training and experience to ensure the precise timing and dosing of these medications.